 - 25 years, or

-To see how this works, consider a defendant that is guilty of sexual penetration, per California Penal Code 289.
-If the defendant also tortured the victim while committing the crime of sexual penetration, PC 667.61 says that the defendant’s ultimate sentence could be extended by 25 years to lwop.3
+To see how this works, consider a defendant who is guilty of sexual penetration, per California Penal Code 289.
+If the defendant also tortured the victim while committing the crime of sexual penetration, PC 667.61 says that the defendant’s ultimate sentence could be extended by 25 years to LWOP.3

 Under California sentencing laws, some crimes that can lead to life without parole sentencing are: